With the opioid crisis still ravaging America, Narcan often crops up in the news but what is Narcan exactly?

 Narcan and naloxone can be life-saving medicine, it can be used to reverse an opioid overdose and restore someone’s respiratory problems to normal.
 While problems can arise following the administration of naloxone, such as the onset of withdrawal symptoms, these are nothing compared to the life-threatening consequences of an overdose.
 Surviving an overdose can be a traumatic experience and some will look to start living a sober life after this happens.
 However, many will not know where to begin.

+Now that you're probably able to answer the question "what is Narcan?" you may want to learn more about treatment that is available to help your loved one.
 Landmark Recovery is a drug and alcohol treatment center that is dedicated to helping as many people as possible.
-Our treatment facilities offer patients medically assisted detoxification, inpatient treatment, and an intensive outpatient program that can help after discharge.
 If you are interested in learning more about a personalized treatment plan, please visit our website and reach out to our admissions staff today.